-The photograph you saw in yesterday's blog of the group of writers chatting on the beach at Carmel-by-the-Sea was taken (I have just learnt) by Arnold Genthe (1869–1942) a German-born American photographer who was a member of the artist community in Carmel.
-Here is an image of Genthe in his bungalow in Carmel.
+The photograph you saw in yesterday's blog of the group of writers chatting on the beach at Carmel-by-the-Sea was taken by Arnold Genthe (1869–1942) a German-born American photographer who was a member of the artist community in Carmel.
+Here is a very early image of Genthe in his bungalow in Carmel.

-The direction I want to take with our blog is to examine the role artists play in communities that have suffered great loss through natural disasters.
-As we learnt yesterday the art colony at Carmel was established as a direct result of the 1906 earthquake that destroyed 80% of San Francisco and killed thousands of people.
-Even though he lost his studio in the disaster Arnold Genthe photographed the aftermath and his images are a horrifying but significant reminder of the destruction.
-His most famous photo is Looking Down Sacramento Street, San Francisco, April 18, 1906
+Even though he lost his studio in the disaster Arnold Genthe photographed the aftermath of the earthquake that destroyed 80% of San Francisco and killed thousands of people.
+His images are a horrifying but significant reminder of the destruction.
+His most famous photo is Looking Down Sacramento Street, San Francisco, April 18, 1906.

-When Genthe joined the art colony in Carmel-by-the-Sea he began to pursue his work in colour photography (see above).
+When Genthe joined the art colony in Carmel-by-the-Sea he began to pursue his work in colour photography.
 Of his new residence, he wrote: The cypresses and rocks of Point Lobos, the always varying sunsets and the intriguing shadows of the sand dunes offered a rich field for color experiments.4

 Genthe was an early adopter of the autochrome colour photography process which he began experimenting with during his time in Carmel.
 He was one of the earliest photographers to hold an exhibition of colour photographs in America.
 4